NYSBA Bridging the Gap

 Earn 16.0 MCLE credits by attending this two-day program.

 Program faculty will speak from the New York City location and will be broadcast live to other locations in an interactive video conference format, allowing “real time” interaction between all locations.
-This program is approved for MCLE credit for newly admitted attorneys in all locations, regardless of format.
+Newly admitted attorneys must attend in person

 * Newly admitted attorneys cannot receive skills credits for attending the Webcast, and can only receive ethics credits if they watch the Webcast live.
 Professional practice credits can be obtained in any format, including the archived webcast.